 About viscosity and surface tension

-If you are looking for a sealing material that should be able to penetrate small and narrow gaps, it is not always obvious that a liquid material with a very low viscosity is the best choice.
+If you are looking for a sealing material that can penetrate small and narrow gaps, it is not always obvious that a liquid material with very low viscosity is the best choice.

 The picture shows a drop of water and a drop of silicone oil.
 Both drops have exactly the same mass.
-The water holds together, but the silicone oil quickly flows out and forms a very thin "lens".
-Water has a viscosity of 1.0 mPas, while the silicone oil in the picture has a viscosity of 4000 mPas.
-You could say that the silicone oil flows 4000 times slower, and that's a big difference.
-Even so, the silicone oil covers the surface much better by far.
-This effect depends on surface tension, i.e. which forces strive to hold the surface of the material together.
+The water sticks together, but the silicone oil quickly flows out and forms a very thin 'lens'.
+Water has a viscosity of 1.0 mPas while the silicone oil in the picture has a viscosity of 4000 mPas.
+You could say that the silicone oil flows 4000 times slower, and that is a big difference.
+Nevertheless, the silicone oil covers the surface much better by far.
+This effect is due to surface tension, i.e. the forces that tend to hold the surface of the material together.

-This effect has a certain significance when choosing a suitable adhesive or sealing material.
-If you want a sealant that will fill small gaps, a water-based agent would not give such good results.
-The water's high surface tension means that it strives to form drops in the surface layer and then it does not flow into the smallest cavities.
-This effect becomes especially clear if you put water on plastic surfaces.
-However, a silicone-based sealant would work much better.
+This effect is of some importance when choosing the appropriate adhesive or sealant.
+If you want a sealant to fill small gaps, a water-based sealant would not perform well.
+The high surface tension of water means that it tends to form droplets in the surface layer and will not flow into the smallest cavities.
+This effect is particularly evident when water is applied to plastic surfaces.
+In contrast, a silicone-based sealant would work much better.

-Now, for all intents and purposes, water has an unusually high surface tension and silicone has a very low surface tension.
-But it is also the case that silicone has a significantly lower surface tension than many other types of polymers, including most thermoplastics.
-This means that lacquers, glues and silicone sealants can "flow" over most surfaces, increasing the possibility of creating strong intermolecular bonds.
-This is one of the explanations why silicone glue can glue plastics that are otherwise difficult to glue, without first having to raise the surface tension on the substrate.
+Now, water has unusually high surface tension and silicone has very low surface tension.
+But it is also the case that silicone has significantly lower surface tension than many other types of polymers, including most thermoplastics.
+This allows silicone varnishes, adhesives and sealants to 'flow out' over most surfaces, increasing the possibility of creating strong intermolecular bonds.
+This is one of the reasons why silicone adhesives can bond plastics that are otherwise difficult to bond, without first having to raise the surface tension of the substrate.

-Do you have an unsolved glue problem?
+Do you have a still unsolved glue problem?
 Feel free to contact us at Tribotec.
-Maybe we have a material that works completely without primer or elaborate pre-treatment.
+Maybe we have a material that works without any primer or cumbersome pre-treatment.

 en_GB